SwipedOn Visitor Management Sytem

 2. Use appropriate lighting

-When it comes to lighting, paying attention to the details and finding the right balance is crucial; white lights and strip lighting can appear too stark and clinical, while warm side lights and bulbs overhead can appear too warm and homey.
-A spotlight setup with light warm daylight natural LED discs could be the best option for you.
-Otherwise, it would be worth doing some research into your options if you already have an alternative setup (like LED panels) to see what options you have for warm daylight natural lighting.
+When it comes to lighting your office reception area, paying attention to the details and finding the right balance is crucial; white lights and strip lighting can appear too stark and clinical, while warm side lights and bulbs overhead can appear too warm and homey.
 And that flickering light or broken bulb?
 Be sure to get it fixed.

 4. Play soft music at a low volume